Another update to an older post, which has seen an increased number of hits recently.

 - if you have to wait for any significant length of time, use the handbrake anyway

 I think this is what the question is about: is it OK to hold the car on gas/bite (i.e. to “ride the clutch”).
-The answer is yes – as long as it isn’t to excess and it is in control .
+The answer is yes – as long as it isn’t to excess and you’re in control .
 The driving examiner will look at how you use the clutch in these situations.